-In the real world it doesn’t happen like that i.e. you may have to pay for costs before the sale is made and you may have to wait a while to get paid by your customer.
+In the real world it doesn’t happen like that.
+For example, you may have to pay for costs before the sale is made and you may have to wait a while to get paid by your customer.
 Your cash flow forecast needs to allow for this.

-Other items missing from the Budget are things like capital expenditure e.g. equipment, motor vehicles etc, and tax obligations.
+Other items missing from the budget are things like capital expenditure, for example, equipment, motor vehicles etc, and tax obligations.
 We often see equipment paid for in cash when times are good then, six months down the track cash gets tight and that cash is needed.

 This is the money you need to keep ‘oiling the wheels’ of the business.
 If customers don’t pay immediately and you need to pay for costs and overheads before you get paid by customers, you need to allow funds to cover this situation.

-Your Cash Flow Forecast will tell you how much working capital you need.
-You will see where the ‘peaks and troughs’ are likely to be in your bank balance, and you can make plans to cover them.
+Your cash flow forecast will tell you how much working capital you need.
+You will see where the peaks and troughs are likely to be in your bank balance, and you can make plans to cover them.
 You may need to borrow funds and be able to demonstrate you can repay the loan.
-If you can’t convince a lender you can repay the loan, you may need to inject your own cash into the business or perhaps seek equity investment i.e. people or institutions who own part of the business in return for cash injection.
+If you can’t convince a lender you can repay the loan, you may need to inject your own cash into the business or perhaps seek equity investment from, for example, people or institutions who own part of the business in return for cash injection.